-This configuration is attractive if your Identity Vault and Identity Manager engine installations are on a platform other than one of the supported versions of Windows.
+This configuration fits best when you require Identity Vault and Identity Manager engine installations on a platform other than one of the supported versions of Windows.

 Both types of remote installations eliminate the performance impact of hosting the Identity Vault and the Identity Manager engine on the domain controller.